 Why are there so many Catholic churches in Hebei Province?
-And why so many Protestant Churches in Anhui?
+And why so many Protestant churches in Anhui?
 When thinking about missions, we don’t always consider geography, yet the five official religions in China are very geographically concentrated.

-For some background reading and information, visit the Online Spiritual Atlas of the Global East, a project of the Center on Religion and the Global East at Purdue University.
+- Online Spiritual Atlas of the Global East, a project of the Center on Religion and the Global East at Purdue University.

 About Fenggang Yang

 Dr. Fenggang Yang is a professor of sociology at Purdue University and the director of the Center on Religion and the Global East.
 His primary research interests include the sociology of religion, religious change in China, and immigrant religion in the United States.
 Dr. Yang has authored numerous articles and books, in both Chinese and English.
 His most recent book in English is Atlas of Religion in China: Social and Geographical Contexts (2018).